Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Robust Bayesian Optimisation in

 Our sampling approach maintains a list of $m$ acquisitions $\acqlist$ along with a weight vector $\wacqt = $ $ \{\wacqtalpha\}_{\alpha\in\acqlist}$ $\in \RR^m$.
 We set $\wacqttjj{0}{\alpha} = \initacqwt$ for all $\alpha\in\acqlist$.
 Suppose at time step $t$, we chose acquisition $\theta$ and found a higher $\func$ value than the current best value.
 We then update $\wacqttjj{t+1}{\alpha} \leftarrow \wacqtalpha + \indfone(\theta=\alpha)$; otherwise, $\wacqttjj{t+1}{\alpha} \leftarrow \wacqtalpha$.
 At time $t$, we choose acquisition $\theta\in\acqlist$ with probability $\wacqttjj{t}{\theta}/\sum_\alpha \wacqtalpha$.
 This strategy initially samples all acquisitions with equal probability, but progressively favours those that perform better on the problem.

 By default, we set $\acqlist = \{\text{\gpucb, \gpei, \ts, \ttei}\}$; for entirely Euclidean domains, we also include \addgpucb.
 We do not incorporate \probis since it consistently underperformed other acquisitions in our experiments.
-As Figure~\ref{fig:dflacqs} indicates, the combined approach is robust across different problems, and is competitive with the best acquisition on the given problem. \citet{shahriari2014entropy} use an entropy based approach to select among multiple acquisitions; however, this requires optimising all of them which can be expensive.
+As Figure~\ref{fig:dflacqs} indicates, the combined approach is robust across different problems, and is competitive with the best acquisition on the given problem.
+A similar sampling approach to ours is used in~\citet{hoffman2011portfoli}. \citet{shahriari2014entropy} use an entropy based approach to select among multiple acquisitions; however, this requires optimising all of them which can be expensive.
 We found that our approach, while heuristic in nature, performed well in our experiments.
 Finally, we note that we do not implement entropy based acquisitions, since their computation can, in general, be quite expensive.